ravinggenius/staticpress/tests/sample_sites/test_blog/content/_posts/2011-08-01-announcing-staticpress.markdown

   - programming
 ---

 Staticpress is a blog-centric static site builder.
-It was inspired by octopress and aims to re-imagine Octopress with a more-standard ruby approach.
+It was inspired by Octopress and aims to re-imagine Octopress with a more standard Ruby approach.